Kshitij-Kumar-Singh-Chauhan/Drishti/Machine Learning/README.md

+# Project Vision

-# All material, research work, training models, statistics of the various models used during the course of this project will be listed here.
+All material, research work, training models, statistics of the various models used during the course of this project will be listed here.